DevQL

 --graphqlis available as an explicit raw-GraphQL override

+The CLI parses or compiles locally, then executes against the local Bitloops daemon GraphQL surface.
 The result is one execution engine for CLI, dashboard, and external GraphQL clients.

 Capability Packs